By Xue Dong, PhD student

 Outdoor Observation with a Field Guide

 Embracing outdoor environment to enjoy the luxury green nature is one significant goal of Young Naturalists Summer Program.
 The other innovative goal is associating “art” to biology and geography to fulfill the STEAM purpose.
-Due to the rain, children did not walk to Butternut Creek besides to Community Library of DeWitt & Jamesville, but everyone was dedicated to observe wildlife through window.
+Walking in a fresh humid air, everyone was attracted by the serenity and beauty of the stream besides to Cazenovia Public Library.
 Holding a clipboard with a new-created field guide, children were curious about all living things around them and drew the appealing ones on their worksheets.

-Sharing the new ideas with others is the most hilarious part at the end of program.
-Although some young naturalists are too young to read and write, they tried their best to drew what they saw around the pond as well as shared their drawings actively to everybody.
-If your kids are looking to take part in some exciting outdoor activities and want to become a Young Naturalist, feel free to sign up one or more events at Community Library of DeWitt & Jamesville official webpage http://www.manliuslibrary.org!
+If your kids are looking to take part in some exciting outdoor activities and want to become a Young Naturalist, feel free to sign up one or more events at Cazenovia Public Library official webpage https://www.cazenoviapubliclibrary.org!

 Photos courtesy: Xue Dong